noahtjkim/noahtjkim.github.io/_posts/2025-03-19-Processing-Large_Datasets-in-Databricks-for-Data-Warehouse-Integration.md

 Now, file_column_table contains the file path and the schema (column names) for each file.

 #### 2. Standardizing and Normalizing Column Names
-Once we have collected column names, we need to normalize them to ensure consistency across all files.
+Once we have collected column names, we need to normalise them to ensure consistency across all files.
 This step includes:

 - Unifying variations of column names (e.g., "Fname", "First Name", "firstname" → "first_name").
 - Detecting data types such as email, phone, IP address, and dates.